 It is also possible to communicate with other cloud technologies via the system’s gateway or other alternative gateway solutions using an object linking and embedding for process control/unified architecture interface.
 The connection between the SmartCheck and the Smart EcoSystem’s cloud is remarkably easy to make via smartphone—by scanning the relevant product’s QR code or using the free app.

 This gives the operator access to services such as the automated rolling bearing diagnosis, which is based on the vibration data that the system has gathered from rolling bearings as well as shafts and other rotating components.
 Depending on the contract, the customer receives access to the condition data, partially-automated recommended actions or, in the case of more complex machines, a connection to the customer service centre which provides specific and individual recommended actions.

 For the next stage, it will also be possible to use the SmartCheck to record speed and torque and to classify such load data.
 In the cloud, a rolling bearing calculation tool (called Bearinx) is then used to compare the real load data with the fundamental load data used during the design phase, and the rolling bearing’s remaining useful life is then calculated on this basis.
 A potential application for this technology will be in the railway industry.

-“For the implementation of digitalisation, such collaborations with manufacturers and operators of machines and equipment are key so the Internet of Things can be used and applied in practice with application-specific solutions,” said Mr Schreiber.
-“The prerequisite however is a holistic and standardised infrastructure from the sensor through to the cloud.”
+“For the implementation of digitalisation, such collaborations with manufacturers and operators of machines and equipment are key to the Internet of Things can be used and applied in practice with application-specific solutions,” said Mr Schreiber.
+“The prerequisite, however, is a holistic and standardised infrastructure from the sensor through to the cloud.”